 - In a few words (one or two sentences), explain the main focus of your project.

-- In a brief statement (3,000 characters or fewer), explain how your project would offer new insights about the current public education landscape, and in what ways it would make a unique or especially compelling contribution to the understanding of educational challenges and potential solutions.
+- In a brief statement (3,000 characters or fewer), explain how your project would offer new insights about the current education landscape, and in what ways it would make a unique or especially compelling contribution to the understanding of educational challenges and potential solutions.
 Is this a new endeavor or have you already done some work on the specific issue?
 (Please provide examples, if applicable.)
 How will the scale and scope of the project stand apart from your outlet’s typical approach to reporting?